 Zumenon is not suitable for birth control and it will not restore fertility.

 Estradiol is a natural female sex hormone called an estrogen.
 It is the same hormone

 that your ovaries were producing before the menopause.

-ages of 45 and 55.
-It may happen sooner if the ovaries are removed by surgery (e.g.
+of estrogen decreases.
+It may happen sooner if the ovaries are removed by surgery

-did before.
-This can cause unpleasant symptoms such as a feeling of warmth in the
+(e.g. total hysterectomy).
+This can cause unpleasant symptoms such as a feeling of

-face, neck and chest, "hot flushes" (sudden intense feelings of heat and sweating
+warmth in the face, neck and chest, "hot flushes" (sudden intense feelings of heat

-during or after sex. estrogens can be given to reduce or eliminate these symptoms.
+discomfort during or after sex.
+Estrogens can be given to reduce or eliminate these

 Ask your doctor if you have any questions about why it has been prescribed for you.

 Your doctor may have prescribed it for another purpose.